 - Certificate of marital status from your current country of residence.

-- If you have one or more children together - birth certificate (s) for your child/children.
+- Suppose you have one or more children together - birth certificate (s) for your child/children.
 The document must be submitted in both the original language and translated into either English, German or Danish.

 - If you have been married before, please attach documentation that the marriage has been dissolved by divorce, death, or annulment: photo or copy of divorce decree, photo or copy of death certificate, photo or copy or annulment of marriage.